tmyeomans/Geology-Lesson/README.md

 # Geology_Lessons
-Ren'Py project for elementary school lessons by K. Avila and T. Yeomans
+Ren'Py project for elementary school Geoscience lessons by K. Avila and T. Yeomans